Privacy & Data

 What data leaves my device?

-Three things, and only when you actively use the features that need them:
+Only when you actively use the features that need them:

 What data stays on my device?